syoder821/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 # Overview of the analysis
-Since the intial work on the SellBy project was so successful, a new larger project has been assigned: analyzing Amazon reviews written by members of the paid Amazon Vine program.
+The scope of the project is to analyze Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 In this project, the team has access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products.
 The dataset for wireless products was selected for analysis by the team and PySpark is used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Next, Pandas is used to determine if there is any bias toward favorable reviews from Vine members in the dataset.
 A summary of the analysis is generated for submission to the SellBy stakeholders.